 #9: Offer matters.
 The typical discounter shop is quite a mess.
 Visual merchandising almost unknown discipline!
 But as it is, it kind of consciously communicates: no, you won’t have to pay for fancy displays.
 No frills, no nonsense.
 Come on, it’s only a box of pasta or a can of pet food.
 Oh, yes, and it is also a yummy chocolate from private chocolatier with more than 100 years of tradition.

-re nearing the end, coming to the checkouts where we find a very, very long conveyor belt but a very, very short end shelf which brings us to the
+Now we are nearing the end, coming to the checkouts where we find a very, very long conveyor belt but a very, very short end shelf which brings us to the

-point #10: System.
 The long belts and short shelves – no coincidence, all is calculated.
 The place for the shopping cart is also marked (see: the picture on the left).
 Just one more detail that shows how robust and efficient this selling & money-making machine of discounters is.

 At this point we could – with this image of a trolley – start a discussion of how customer experience is “built into the offer”, but that’s something for another occasion.
 Next shopper is waiting and we have to get the coin back from the slot.